Background pattern

 Allergic and inflammatory disorders:

-Start treatment with a daily dose of 10-20 mg/day of prednisolone (corresponding to 3.5-6.7 ml/day), preferably administered in the morning after breakfast.
-This dose can be reduced in a few days, but it may be necessary to continue for weeks or months.
+Start treatment with a daily dose of 10-20 mg/day of prednisolone (which corresponds to 3.5-6.7 ml/day), preferably administered in the morning after breakfast.
+This dose may be reduced after a few days, but it may be necessary to continue for weeks or months.

 Maintenance dose is 2.5-15 mg/day (corresponding to 0.84-5.0 ml/day).